 The following college policies govern student ratings of instruction. - 2.4.1.7.1 In a manner typical to higher education, Augustana College asks students to provide an evaluation of instructors and courses.
-The local version of such an evaluation instrument is the IDEA Center Student Rating of Instruction (SRI) form that is considered when faculty members are evaluated during pre-
+The local version of such an evaluation instrument is the IDEA Center Student Rating of Instruction (SRI) form that is considered when faculty members are evaluated during pretenure, tenure, post-tenure and performance reviews.